 Bach’s own son tired of schooling after sixth grade, so now Oliver is an unschooling teen, which means in their family, “…we treat Oliver as a sovereign and trustworthy individual in all aspects of life, not just education.”

 This philosophy dovetails perfectly into Bach’s concern with finding unifying patterns and consistencies in a society oriented to separations and justifying distinctions.
 As he says, “When I deal with my son I can’t tell him to turn off his moral judgment while I use threats to scare him into learning what I wish him to learn.
 He’s learning about morality and ethics continuously as he experiences the world around him.”

 This buccaneer is also a man of wisdom.
 A passage from his blog deals with his stepfather’s long-ago attempt to comfort him.
 Bach writes,

 When you speak to your child, and you feel that he is not listening, maybe he isn’t.
 When you speak to him and you suspect he’s silently ridiculing you, maybe he is.
 When the gift of your advice or sympathy fails in every way to touch him, and you believe yourself a failure, maybe you are.
 For now.

 Bide your time.

 Just imagine the man he will be, someday.
 His now subtle and caring mind clambering back through his life, looking for support in the events that shaped him– just imagine how he’ll come upon your words.
 The gift you tried to give.
 Faded on the outside, yet vital still inside, it will open like a blossom.
 Even thirty years later.

 Bach gives us a great deal to think about.
-I’m looking forward to reading his book.
-I suspect it will bring up the many ways I’ve suppressed my own buccaneer nature.
-I hope it shows me how to more fully enjoy the vibrant, difficult, ornery and completely unique people in my life who have blessedly held on to the buccaneering approach.
+I’m ruminating about ways we tend to suppress the natural buccaneer spirit.
+I’ll be trying to more fully enjoy the vibrant, difficult, ornery and completely unique people in my life who have blessedly held on to the buccaneering approach.